 - The X-Files: C.G.B.
 Spender to both of his sons.
 He shoots one of them and attempts to foil the other's plans at every turn (and steal his brain, at one point).
 Not exactly Father of the Year.

-- Though he's not as much of an antagonist as Regina or Cora, King George certainly causes his fair share of problems in Prince Charming's life.
+- Once Upon a Time: Though he's not as much of an antagonist as Regina or Cora, King George certainly causes his fair share of problems in Prince Charming's life.
 It's fairly complicated, as George got Charming's brother first in a deal with Rumplestiltskin, and got Charming (James) as a replacement because he needed a son to kill a dragon after the first boy died.
 He did initially want to be a father to James, but couldn't handle it when the boy that he gave "everything" to objects to an Arranged Marriage and runs off with Snow White.
-He poisons Snow White so that she can't have children (she gets better), kills George's mother, teams up with Regina to wage war on James and Snow, and finally tries to get Charming ousted from his job as Sheriff in Storybrooke.
+He poisons Snow White so that she can't have children (she gets better), kills James's mother, teams up with Regina to wage war on James and Snow, and finally tries to get Charming ousted from his job as Sheriff in Storybrooke.

 - Justified: Crime boss Bo Crowder, towards his son, Vigilante Man Boyd Crowder.
 It climaxes when Bo has Boyd's entire gang of followers massacred.